Updated: May 6, 2025- 15 min read

 Components of a Product Operating Model

 If you’re reading this and thinking, “Our company already uses a product operating model”, then one of two things is happening.
-One is that it really is a product-first, Agile organization that values iterative improvement, autonomous teams, and continuous delivery.
-The other, more likely, situation is that it strives to have those things, but the reality is a lot more siloes, missing data points, and blocked teams than anyone would like.
+One is that it really is a product-led, and Agile organization that values iterative improvement, autonomous teams, and continuous delivery.
+The other, more likely, situation is that it strives to have those things, but the reality is a lot more siloes, missing data points, and bottlenecks than anyone would like.

 A successful product operating model is built on several interconnected components that collectively enable organizations to deliver continuous value.
 These components ensure alignment between strategic goals, team structures, processes, and technology, creating a seamless environment for innovation and growth.
 This doesn’t just happen.
-It requires intention, and in the case of a business transforming from project to product-led, it takes strong leadership and commitment.
+It must be intentional, and in the case of a business transforming from project to product-led, it takes strong leadership and commitment.
 The components of a product operating model are:

 1. Product vision and strategy